a5ke4j0rd/a5ke4j0rd/README.md

 ![Header image](https://github.com/Askefjord/Askefjord/blob/main/Title.png)

 <h3 align="center">
-I am a versality and easily adapt to different hats (Game Dev🎮, App Dev 📱, alse UX/UI Designer 🎨).
+I am a versality and easily adapt to different hats (Game Dev🎮, App Dev 📱, also UX/UI Designer 🎨).
 The world of technology 💻 is evolving more and more, so every day I learn new things.
 And I thirst to bring my technologies into this world🛠️.
 </h3>